 - Research project topics could include: why fruit and vegetables are good for you, ways to get more fruit and veg into your diet, Indigenous foods, the pros and cons of agriculturalists using sprays or research a specific fruit or vegetable.
 Information on the vegetable industry in Australia can be found here.

-- Research could be presented as a poster, mobile, rap song, booklet, radio play, PowerPoint presentation or other innovative ways.
+- The research could be presented as a poster, mobile, rap song, booklet, radio play, PowerPoint presentation or other innovative ways.

 - Identify the origins of fruit and vegetables on a world map.